Code-Institute-Submissions/haselnuts-Dellenquiz_AprResub/problemsolving.md

 # Problemsolving
-*Here will all problems, issues and errors listed that come up during the process.*
+*All problems, issues and errors will be listed here which come up during the developement of this website.*

 ## Console log error
 *All errors from the console will be listed here